kiwix/kiwix-js/README.md

 There is also a version, primarily intended for use within extensions, implemented as an offline-first Progressive Web App (PWA) at https://browser-extension.kiwix.org/current/.
 For the dedicated, fully featured PWA based on Kiwix JS, please see https://pwa.kiwix.org.

-To use Kiwix JS, you will need to obtain, completely free, a content archive (see below).
-Once you have this on your device, select it in Kiwix JS, or drag-and-drop it into the app, and start searching for article titles.
+To use Kiwix JS, you will need to obtain, completely free, a content archive (see [Usage](#usage)).
+Once you have this on your device, select it with the file selector (Configuration page), or drag-and-drop it into the app, and start searching for article titles.
 No further Internet access is required to read the archive's content.
 You can have the entire content of Wikipedia in your own language inside your device (including images and audiovisual content) entirely offline.
 If your Internet access is expensive, intermittent, slow, unreliable, controlled or censored, you can still have offline access to this amazing repository of knowledge, information and culture.

-The Kiwix browser also works with other content in the [OpenZIM format](https://wiki.openzim.org/wiki/OpenZIM), but our main targets are
-Mediawiki-based content (Wikipedia, Wikivoyage, Wikitionary, etc.), StackExchange, Project Gutenberg and TED Talks.
+The Kiwix browser also works with other content in the [OpenZIM format](https://wiki.openzim.org/wiki/OpenZIM), but our main targets are Mediawiki-based content (Wikipedia, Wikivoyage, Wikitionary, etc.), StackExchange, Project Gutenberg and TED Talks.

 [![Build Status: Continuous Integration](https://github.com/kiwix/kiwix-js/workflows/CI/badge.svg?query=branch%3Amain)](https://github.com/kiwix/kiwix-js/actions?query=branch%3Amain)
 [![Build Status: Release](https://github.com/kiwix/kiwix-js/workflows/Release/badge.svg?query=branch%3Amain)](https://github.com/kiwix/kiwix-js/actions?query=branch%3Amain)